-We had our good days, we had our good times with our daughter back to happiness.
-Bella would seem just fine.
+We had our good days, we had our good times with our daughter back to happiness when Laura appeared just fine.

 Then you have feelings of utter despair.
-Of looking at the night sky wondering if your daughter roams the street–is comatose in her bed–will she wake again?
+Of looking at the night sky wondering if your daughter roams the street.
+Is comatose in her bed, will she wake again?
 You hear a siren and panic, is an ambulance heading her way?
-You walk the streets with a smile on your face, and broken glass in your heart.
-You see her peers, and wonder why your daughter can’t enjoy life like them.
+You walk the streets with a smile on your face and broken glass in your heart.
+You see her peers and wonder why your child cannot handle life in the same way.
 A house with curtains closed in the midday sun, brings a vision of her: ill in bed.
 Music in the distance, drifting on the air, is she listening too?

-I wanted to see Bella, but I was frightened to bump into her.
+I wanted to see Laura, but I was frightened to bump into her.
 Frightened to see an alcoholic usurp my daughter’s beautiful face.

 And you relax.